ellilglor/KozmaJs/README.md

 Extra options:<br>
 - *months* ~ By default the bot only looks in the past 6 months but you can extend this period through the *months* option.<br>
 - *variants* ~ When looking for equipment and certain color themes the bot automatically looks for items of that equipment's family tree or color themes of similar value.
 You can disable this through the *variants* option.<br>
+- *mixed* ~ By default the bot always look in all channels.
+The mixed-trades channel doesn't always provide useful info.
+This option lets you skip that channel.<br>

 Qol implementations:<br>
 - The bot automatically swaps ctr & asi uvs to return both options when searching.<br>